-- (1) delinquency in payment for services rendered to a prior consumer at the premises where service is being provided, except in the instance where the prior consumer continues to reside on the premises; or - (2) consumer disputes the amount due on the delinquent account, complies with the Association's tariffed rules on consumer bill disputes, and the dispute remains under investigation.
+- (2) consumer disputes the amount due on the delinquent account, complies with the Association's tariffed rules on consumer bill disputes, and the dispute remains under investigation.
 However, a consumer will be held responsible for any undisputed amounts, and the Association may proceed to disconnect service in accordance with tariff provisions for failure to pay any undisputed amounts; or - (3) the consumer is unable to pay the full delinquent amount due, qualifies under the requirements for deferred payment agreements (Section 10.2) and is in compliance with a signed, or is in the process of timely negotiating, a deferred payment agreement.